bennyhuo/SwipeFinishableActivity/README.md

 # Compatibility

-This project has been developed and tested on Samsung S6 [5.0.1] and Google Nexus 6 [6.0.1].
-If you have any problems, create an issue and I will handle it as soon as possible.
+This project has been developed and tested on Samsung S6 [5.0.1], Google Nexus 6 [6.0.1] and HUAWEI P10[8.0.0].
+If you have any problems, feel free to issue.